ilchen/cryptopals/README.md

 fast implementations of GCM Intel even added [a special new instruction PCLMULQDQ](https://software.intel.com/sites/default/files/managed/72/cc/clmul-wp-rev-2.02-2014-04-20.pdf), which makes it easy to implement GCM's GHASH hash function.

-Niels's paper shows that the actual authentication security of GCM will be less than the number of bits in its authentication tag because of peculiarities of the GHASH one-time hash function that GCM uses.
-Given the maximum length tag size of 128 bits, the actual authentication security of GCM is `n - k` bits where k is  &lfloor;log<sub>2</sub>(number-of-blocks-encrypted)&rfloor;.
+Niels's paper shows that the actual authentication security of GCM will be less than the number of bits in its authentication tag.
+Given the maximum tag size of 128 bits, the best possible authentication security of GCM can be `128 - k` bits where k is  &lfloor;log<sub>2</sub>(number-of-blocks-encrypted)&rfloor;.
+Niels's paper shows that for smaller authentication tag sizes, it will be worse than `n - k` bits because of some peculiarities of the GHASH one-time hash function that GCM uses

 Like Challenge 63, this challenge shows how to succeed at an existential forgery attack on GCM.
 This time without your adversary having made any mistakes in using GCM apart from choosing a small authentication tag size.
+Namely the minimum size allowed for GCM's authentication tag by NIST of 32 bits.

 To tackle this challenge you will need to implement the following parts.